monetha/go-verifiable-data/README.md

    The Ethereum contract code identifies the cheater and transfers all staked funds to the party who behaved honestly.
    The data requester has 24 hours to open a dispute, otherwise the exchange is considered valid and the passport owner can get all staked funds.

+This is how it looks in the state diagram:

+![PlantUML model](http://www.plantuml.com/plantuml/png/jPF1JWCX48RlFCKSTqtRW_7KWwbH4prfZ3VZWSBiGheB28DjtzujbLGQgscgUmAopFzz0ym2SK-nxvZI4W5xHskG68JNZhGrZBsSlS9uV0cFtZeRKC8Kt7POrSnOGl2wLGJMGAVDWWdUTIXXlfw2vCJ1url4GEXPEPqo6CEGli00jyzt3D_HK5hCIHMkXEAcnNkv6gLYJtdp21mFmLbF3qk3lcPe96nW6Ckx4_IL4EWeGVCq_9KvrmMxASoAwM7c7FGNpDVTPvj9zsZZW0oy8VHmVg4c9tUyHGfR1RbHW3aNYvr72Yyjld9covApqKO7TUHjW4f6hqqxM86Qr0nsd_N0pTeQX2g9vr-AipXiyzswRVRYJrIMEhX8MDMGBKuy6wYM2WsKYY0KSa9P7-dwuoNEKNlvEUfVspeitwJExJ-K48N049hOZROavVkO3SFOTny0)

 At any time, the `status` command can be used to get detailed information about the private data exchange.

-![PlantUML model](http://www.plantuml.com/plantuml/png/jPF1JWCX48RlFCKSTqtRW_7KWwbH4prfZ3VZWSBiGheB28DjtzujbLGQgscgUmAopFzz0ym2SK-nxvZI4W5xHskG68JNZhGrZBsSlS9uV0cFtZeRKC8Kt7POrSnOGl2wLGJMGAVDWWdUTIXXlfw2vCJ1url4GEXPEPqo6CEGli00jyzt3D_HK5hCIHMkXEAcnNkv6gLYJtdp21mFmLbF3qk3lcPe96nW6Ckx4_IL4EWeGVCq_9KvrmMxASoAwM7c7FGNpDVTPvj9zsZZW0oy8VHmVg4c9tUyHGfR1RbHW3aNYvr72Yyjld9covApqKO7TUHjW4f6hqqxM86Qr0nsd_N0pTeQX2g9vr-AipXiyzswRVRYJrIMEhX8MDMGBKuy6wYM2WsKYY0KSa9P7-dwuoNEKNlvEUfVspeitwJExJ-K48N049hOZROavVkO3SFOTny0)
+At all steps of the interactive protocol, the utility `privatedata-exchange` is used.

 #### Proposing private data exchange

+To initiate the exchange of private data, the data requester must specify the following parameters:

+* the passport address (`--passportaddr` parameter)
+* the address of the data provider who stored the private data (`--factprovideraddr` parameter)
+* key under which private data was stored (`--fkey` parameter)
+* the name of the file with the Ethereum private key of data requester (`--requesterkey` parameter)
+* the amount of funds (in wei) that the requester is willing to pay for private data (`--stake` parameter)
+* the name of the file where the exchange key will be saved (`--exchangekey` parameter), used later both for accessing private data and for resolving a possible dispute

+In the example below, the data requester attempts to initiate the retrieval of private data that was stored by the fact provider
+`0xd8CD4f4640D9Df7ae39aDdF08AE2c6871FcFf77E` in passport `0x4026a67a2C4746b94F168bd4d082708f78d7b29f` under the key `secret_message`
+by staking `10000000000000000 wei` (which is equal to `0.01 ETH`).

 ```bash
 ./bin/privatedata-exchange propose \